How To Feed A Loon

 A lightly browned breadcrumb topping adds the perfect texture matched against the creaminess of the casserole.

-To boost flavor, we mix the breadcrumbs with 2 tbsp of melted butter and a ¼ cup of grated Parmesan cheese.
+To boost flavor, we mix the breadcrumbs with 2 tablespoon of melted butter and a ¼ cup of grated Parmesan cheese.

 EXPERT TIP: For added crunchy texture, we love using Panko breadcrumbs.
 They are not as fine as regular bread crumbs and brown beautifully.
 However, either type of breadcrumb will work just fine.